isomerpages/seab-corp/_seab-link-issue-1-2026/Growing local assessment expertise of educators.md

 throughout the marking exercise.
 They valued the professional development opportunity, particularly the chance to examine student responses firsthand and observe how various approaches to problems were recognised and accepted.</p>
-<p>Most teachers expressed interest in returning next year, establishing
+<p>Most teachers expressed interest in returning in the 2026 marking exercise, establishing
 a strong foundation for future Mathematics assessments.</p>
 <hr>
 <h4><strong>N(T)-Level Computer Applications Practical</strong></h4>